joliegg/ai/README.md

 # Chat AI

-This library provides a unified interface for multiple AI providers including OpenAI, StabilityAI, Google Gemini, and DeepSeek for both chat completions and image generation.
+This library provides a unified interface for multiple AI providers including OpenAI, StabilityAI, Google Gemini, DeepSeek, and Grok for both chat completions and image generation.

 ## Installation